wseagar/eight-dollars/README.md

 ![file upload modal](./assets/intro-3.png)

 6. Check that the extension is enabled, and you're good to go!
+(You can also disable Developer Mode mode)

 ![chrome extension page](./assets/intro-4.png)